Hogue/wdi_2_bootstrap_handlebars_demo/README.md

 We now have content our page, but we have no way to navigate between pages, and our mockup is ugly.
 Luckily, there's a front end framework that allows us to make our page functional, pretty and responsive quickly.

 Bootstrap is an open-source collection of HTML and CSS design templates.
-It allows us
+You already installed bootstrap with bower, so we will move right along with implementation.

+### The Grid System

 Sample bootstrap header
 ```html